-Our consultants have more than 20 years of professional liabilityinsurance consulting experience involving both private insurance companies and insurance regulatory bodies in numerous states.
-We have provided actuarial consulting to more than 12 professional liability entities including several physician-focused insurance companies.
+Our consultants have more than 20 years of professional liability insurance consulting experience involving both private insurance companies and insurance regulatory bodies in numerous states.
+We have provided actuarial consulting to more than 12 professional liability entities including insurers, regulators, self insureds, captive, and RRGs.

 Insurance Company Experience

 - Reviewing reserves and estimating loss ratios for rate change purposes.

 - Recommendations to management re: increasing/eliminating classes of business.

 - Assisting insurance carriers expand into new states.